 Introduction & Context

-Massecuite purity is a key indicator in sugar‐house crystallisation control.
-It quantifies the fraction of dissolved sucrose relative to total dissolved solids in the heavy mother-liquor/crystal mixture (massecuite).
-Accurate on-line or lab purity values let process engineers:
+Massecuite purity is a key indicator in sugar‑house crystallisation control, quantifying the fraction of dissolved sucrose relative to total dissolved solids in the heavy mother‑liquor/crystal mixture (massecuite).
+Accurate on‑line or lab purity values let process engineers optimise operations and also assess the sugar crystal yield from molasses, linking purity measurements directly to product output.

 • optimise seeding, boiling and curing strategies;